-The cross-site working model was partly introduced in 2015 with complete implementation in late 2018 when a total of six cross-site neonatal consultants were in post and formed a separate cross-site rota.
-In the years 2015-2018, a number of other changes were gradually introduced.
-Three fixed-term (1 year) neonatal consultants covering only the PRUH neonatal unit were appointed in 2016 and 2017.
-An additional dedicated neonatal tier of middle grade doctors (registrars) who covered only the neonatal unit (and not the paediatric ward and the emergency department) was introduced in 2017.
+The cross-site working model was partly introduced in 2015 with complete implementation in late 2018 when a total of six cross-site neonatal Consultants were in post and formed a separate cross-site rota.
+In the years 2015-2018 a number of other changes were gradually introduced.
+Three fixed-term (one year) neonatal consultants covering only the PRUH neonatal unit were appointed in 2016 and 2017.
+A dedicated neonatal tier of middle grade doctors (registrars) who covered only the neonatal unit (and not the paediatric ward and the emergency department) was introduced in 2017.
 Four-week nursing placements of the PRUH nurses to KCH were introduced in 2017 and reciprocal nursing placements of KCH nurses to the PRUH were introduced in 2018.
 Cross-site clinical guidelines were also gradually introduced and implemented in 2017 and 2018.
-The wash-out period between 2015 and 2018 was deemed essential as the aforementioned changes were introduced during this period and not all consultant posts were consistently filled.
-Thus, the wash-out period corresponded to the chronological years of 2015-2018 (4 years).
+The washout period between 2015 and 2018 was deemed essential as the aforementioned changes were introduced during this period and not all Consultant posts were consistently filled.
+The washout period thus corresponded to the chronological years of 2015-2018 (four years).